MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/switches-with-xcopy-and-xcopy32-command.md

 ## Summary

-The `xcopy` and the `xcopy32` commands have the same switches.
-This article describes the switches that available when you run the commands:
+The `xcopy` and `xcopy32` commands have the same switches.
+This article describes the switches that are available when you run the commands:

 - outside of Windows (in MS-DOS mode).
 - from an MS-DOS window.

 ## Syntax and switches in MS-DOS mode

-The following command line includes the syntax and the switches that you can use with the `xcopy` and the `xcopy32` commands in MS-DOS mode:
+The following command line includes the syntax and the switches that you can use with the `xcopy` and `xcopy32` commands in MS-DOS mode:

 `xcopy **source** [**destination**] [/a | /m] [/d: **date**] [/p] [/s] [/e] [/v] [/w]`